Teams

 Secret keys and programmatic access

-One detail that is easy to miss at first is that Volt AI provider management is really part of team administration.
-Provider keys, model availability, and AI configuration all belong to the workspace, not to an individual user profile.
+Volt AI provider management is part of team administration.
+Provider keys, model availability, and AI configuration belong to the team, not to individual user profiles.